microsoft/vscode-docs/docs/editor/terminal-shell-integration.md

 ### Automatic script injection

-The standard way to activate shell integration is to simply set the `terminal.integrated.shellIntegration.enabled` setting to true.
-Enabling this setting will automatically "inject" the shell integration script into the shell session via shell arguments and/or environment variables when the setting is enabled.
-This is designed to be an easy way to get started with shell integration but it doesn't work in some more advanced use cases like in sub-shells, through ssh (when not using the [Remote - SSH extension](https://code.visualstudio.com/docs/remote/ssh)) or for some complex shell setups.
-For those the ability to [manually install the feature](#_manual-installation) is available.
+The standard way to activate shell integration is to set the `terminal.integrated.shellIntegration.enabled` setting to `true`.
+When enabled, the shell integration script is injected into the shell session via shell arguments and/or environment variables.

+This standard, easy way will not work for some advanced use cases like in sub-shells, through ssh (when not using the [Remote - SSH extension](https://code.visualstudio.com/docs/remote/ssh)) or for some complex shell setups.
+The recommended way to enable shell integration for those is [manual installation](#_manual-installation).

 ### Manual installation